badgerloop-software/pod-embedded/middleware/telemetry-loop/README.md

 SetupHVTelemetry("IP Address", Port);
 ```

+Where "IP Address and "Port" are that of the dashboard server.

 This feature uses the [RapidJSON](http://rapidjson.org) library to handle JSON objects with ease.

 ### How to add data